How It Works

 Fees and Expenses

-Collected upfront, these cover expenses and help to ensure the long term viability of the LLC and continued care for the instrument.
+Strumenti takes care of all the details — for the entire 7-10 year hold period.
+We use upfront fees to cover all anticipated expenses.
+This helps to ensure the long term viability of the LLC and continued care for the instrument.

 • Acquisition, transport, maintenance and care